skaes/logjam-tools/README.md

 A utility program which subscribes to a logjam-device PUB socket, decompresses and forwards messages to a PUSH socket.
-Only to be used when writing the decompression logic is to cmplex for a consumer.
+Only to be used when writing the decompression logic is to complex for a consumer.

 ## logjam-forwarder